 Content > Link > Show Arrow

 The Arrow Direction will allow you to change the arrow direction (upwards / downwards).
-If the arrow is upwards (default), it will be located at the top of the sub element; if the direction is downwards, it will be located at the bottom of the Menu Item instead.
+If the arrow is upwards (default), it will be located at the top of the sub element.
+If the direction is downwards, it will be located at the bottom of the Menu Item instead.

 We have set a box shadow to the WordPress menu for the sake of this example.
 We will show you how to style WordPress menus in the Sub Style chapter.
+In addition to that, we have also increased the WordPress menu offset to 20px for all devices.

 Design > Sub> Arrow Color